robertinosro/joy3_AngryHamster/README.md

    cgrkzexw-599808\clip_model.pt
    ```

-### Automated Installer (New!)

-If you're experiencing installation issues or prefer an automated setup, you can use the new installer:

-1. Go to the [installer folder](./installer/) in this repository
-2. Download the entire folder
-3. Run `installer.bat` by double-clicking it
-4. Follow the on-screen instructions

-The automated installer will:
-- Check and install Python if needed
-- Install all required Python packages
-- Download necessary model files automatically
-- Set up the correct directory structure

-This is recommended for users who are experiencing issues with the manual installation process.

 ## Troubleshooting

 If you encounter the error `ModuleNotFoundError: No module named 'typing_extensions'`, please run this command in your command prompt or terminal: